Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/skeleton.md

       - The reason for this slight reduction in column size is that Bootstrap and other grid libraries use a lot of additional CSS for Margin, Padding, and few other things to allow their system to use a truly 100% wide - 12 column setup.
       - But for the purposes of this application, a slight reduction in column size will have a negligible affect, and will vastly simplify the creation of the grid system you are using.
   - Now that we have decided on a 12 column grid system with 8% wide columns, let's construct the CSS classes for the grid!
     - Create a new grid.css file as a sibling to the current style.css file.
+In that file, create the following classes:
       - Create a class named `container` with the following CSS:
         - width: 100%
         - max-width: 1500px